 Historical and theoretical context

-The second semester will be spent in Prescott in a core curriculum providing historical and theoretical context for social justice and human rights work.
-Students will, through the choice of an elective course, identify the focus of their individual work: such as human rights research; strategic media and communications; or community organizing.
-Elective courses include, for example, Human Rights Seminar, Decolonizing NGOs, and Writers in the Community, Academic Activism, and Documentary for Social Change.
-Students begin at this time to identify the specific skills they will focus on developing, that will lead to their thesis and final project.
-Students may emphasize, for example: skills involved with media campaigns; fund raising; opinion polling; target research; corporate research; advocacy or social justice journalism; historical and archival research; community organizing; campaign development; legislative advocacy.
+Coursework during the two semesters of residency in Prescott offer a core curriculum providing historical and theoretical context for social justice and human rights work.
+Students will engage in intensive scholarly study of social problems and social change while simultaneously working as organizers-in-training in hands-on courses designed to apply and reflect on theoretical approaches at the core of their theory classes.
+Every term offers opportunities to meet with, learn from, and become connected to networks of organizers and activists working in a broad array of social justice fields, from social justice education and economic justice activists to environmental justice and human rights organizers and advocates.
+Through the course of their studies, students will identify the focus of their individual work: such as human rights research; strategic media and communications; or community organizing.
+Students begin at this time to identify the specific skills, issues, and movements they will focus on in their thesis and their post graduate career plans.
+Students may emphasize, for example: skills involved with media campaigns; fund raising; target research; corporate research; advocacy or social justice journalism; historical and archival research; community organizing; campaign development; or legislative advocacy.
 Students undertake a practicum in the summer semester which will prepare them for the development of their final project in the final semester.

 During the final semester, students will culminate their work in a final M.A.
 Participatory Social Justice Research Project.
 There are three options offered and each student will choose one: